Mary Barra – The first female to become CEO of any major global automaker -GM

 Mary Barra is the current Chairwoman and CEO of General Motors, an icon of American Industry.
 She became the first female to become CEO of any major global automaker, and she has held the position since January 15, 2014.
-Prior to been announced as the CEO, Mary Barra served as Executive Vice President of the purchasing and supplying chain at GM.
+Prior to been announced as the GM CEO, Barra served as Executive Vice President of the purchasing and supplying chain at GM.

-A Little About Mary Barra’s Early Life
+A Little About Barra’s Early Life

 Mary Barra’s career path

-Barra has proven overtime to be a strong woman, beating all odds and venturing into a field that is dominated by men.
+Barra has proven over time to be a strong woman, beating all odds and venturing into a field that is dominated by men.
 Despite the disappointments that she encountered on her way to the top, she still drew inspiration from her inner self, holding on against all odds and achieving huge success in what will eventually be a life inspiring career.
-Her life and overall career rise has been a case of study and a source of inspiration to thousands of women around the world who are financially disadvantaged and who are seeking to make a career in a field that’s not normally accustomed to women.
-Barra’s resilience, keenness to excel and die hard spirit endeared her through the various positions that she held across her career, and somehow she has excelled in all of them, leaving footprints that cannot be cleaned by the waves of history.
+Her life and overall career rise have been a case of study and a source of inspiration to thousands of women around the world who are financially disadvantaged and who are seeking to make a career in a field that’s not normally accustomed to women.
+Barra’s resilience, keenness to excel and die-hard spirit endeared her through the various positions that she held across her career, and somehow she has excelled in all of them, leaving footprints that cannot be cleaned by the waves of history.
 She is still creating history, leading General Motors into breaking new grounds in the automobile industry and unsurprisingly, the company has been doing outstandingly well under her.

 Her career path is a perfect example to women around the world who may feel threatened to pursue their dreams because stereotypes have defined them as not worthy of such positions.
 Indeed the life of Mary Barra is one to engineer such women into breaking all limits, standing against all odds and facing their storms to push for greatness.
-In 2016 Mary Barra was listed as one of the world’s most powerful women by Forbes for the fifth time, a feat that would not have been ordinarily possible if she stayed back in her shell and kept her background as an excuse for not stepping out.
+In 2016 Barra was listed as one of the world’s most powerful women by Forbes for the fifth time, a feat that would not have been ordinarily possible if she stayed back in her shell and kept her background as an excuse for not stepping out.

 You can find more interesting interviews and stories on Mary Barra at https://www.gsb.stanford.edu/insights/quotable-mary-barra